 Additional fetuses also mean an increased need for all other nutrients (such as zinc, copper, vitamin C, and vitamin D).
 So it’s important to take your prenatal vitamin supplement every day.
 But just because you’re carrying more than one baby doesn’t mean you should take more than one prenatal vitamin — one is enough and too much can even be harmful.

-Although, the chances of cesarean section (C-section) are higher in cases of multiple pregnancy, many women can deliver more than one fetus through normal vaginal delivery.
-To help you be more comfortable with the birth process as it unfolds, you should also discuss the options of vaginal delivery versus cesarean section (C-section) with your doctor well before your due date.
+Although, the chances of caesarean section (C-section) are higher in cases of multiple pregnancy, many women can deliver more than one fetus through normal vaginal delivery.
+To help you be more comfortable with the birth process as it unfolds, you should also discuss the options of vaginal delivery versus caesarean section (C-section) with your doctor well before your due date.

 The intensity of the discomfort during labor varies from woman to woman and birth to birth.
 Many moms-to-be choose some kind of pain medication to help them cope with labor.
 If you have any concerns, it is better that you discuss this matter with your doctor during your pregnancy.
 Following are the available options that you can talk about: